-Bion’s patented 2nd generation (2G) technology utilizes a combination of mechanical, biological, and thermal processes to provide comprehensive and cost-effective treatment of livestock waste, while recovering valuable assets from the waste stream, including renewable energy, nutrients and clean water.
-The system greatly reduces the environmental footprint of livestock operations, while providing improved operational and resource efficiencies, animal health and food safety.
+Bion’s patented technology utilizes a combination of mechanical, biological, and thermal processes to provide comprehensive and cost-effective treatment of livestock waste, while recovering valuable assets from the waste stream, including renewable energy, nutrients and clean water.
+The platform provides a level of monitoring, control and verification similar to a municipal wastewater treatment plant.

-Bion 2G systems can remove up to 95% of the nutrients in the effluent, reduce greenhouse gases by 90%, and virtually eliminate ammonia emissions, as well as pathogens, antibiotics and hormones in the waste stream.
+Bion 2G systems can remove up to 95% of the nutrients in the effluent, reduce greenhouse gases by 90%, and virtually eliminate ammonia emissions, as well as pathogens in the waste stream.
+Bion’s 3G system performance will exceed that.
 The system can be configured in a variety of ways (based on the needs and economics of the location) to separate and aggregate the various components of the waste stream to produce renewable energy and byproducts, such as organic fertilizer products and soil amendments.

 Screenshots from Bion’s SCADA system demonstrate the real-time monitoring and control that enables the certification of verified credits.

 Bion’s 2G platform is protected by seven U.S. patents, and six international patents, with applications pending in the EU, New Zealand, Mexico, Brazil, Argentina and Australia.
 There is no other known cost-effective technology that provides Bion’s level of treatment of wet livestock waste.